-For my 40th birthday in March, I traveled with a friend to Italy and spent a week roaming churches, perusing art and eating cheese.
+For my 40th birthday, I traveled with a friend to Italy and spent a week roaming churches, perusing art and eating cheese.
 Oh yeah.
 And drinking wine.

 So much wine.